voximplant/ui-kit-for-vuejs/README.md

 ## How to build

 1. Make sure that [Node.js](https://nodejs.org) is installed on your computer.
-    > Voximplant UI kit for Vue.js uses [Vue 3](https://vuejs.org/guide/introduction.html) for UI and [Effector](https://effector.dev/docs/glossary/) for business logic, but they will install automatically as dependencies.
+    > XXX uses [Vue 3](https://vuejs.org/guide/introduction.html) for UI and [Effector](https://effector.dev/docs/glossary/) for business logic, but they will install automatically as dependencies.
 1. Download the repository.
 1. Navigate to the project folder and execute `yarn install` to install the dependencies and set up the project.
 1. To compile and run the project, execute `yarn serve`.